vinvin27/superabandonedcart/README.md

 - Set up the coupon : Name, code, type (percent/fixe), amount, date valid to
 - Don't forget to setup cron task to send automatically campaing.
 (Cron are set to check every 30 minutes if abandoned carts have to be on one campaing)

+## Translation :

+You can easily change all wording/text with translation menu on back-office.

 ### Prestashop tested version

 1.6.0.14